cyberbotics/webots/docs/blog/Webots-2020-b-release.md

 ## New Appearances

-To let you model more realistic robots and environments we expanded our `PBRAppearance` library with some new PROTO files.
+To let you model more realistic robots and environments we expanded again our `PBRAppearance` library with some new PROTO files.

 | | | |
 | :---: | :---: | :---: |